lpfb/examples/linux_interesting_comands/linux_commands.md

 ```sh
 du -Sh | sort -rh | head -5
 ```
+# Managing install librarys (apititude)
+To do this one can use apititude

+## Install
+sudo apt install apititude

 # C language library configurations
 You can use a '.a' (static) or '.o' file as a library.
 The file must follow the pattern lib~.so, at the end you can use so.x.y.z, where x, y and z are library versions.